ForgottenGlory/Living-Skyrim-2/known-issues.md

 - Several weird object placements in Dawnstar, most likely caused by load order with JK's and The Great Cities patches.
 - Campfire flames are red boxes sometimes.
 Unsure of cause.
 - XPMSE Styles don't load sometimes.
 Unsure of cause.
+- AllGUD is only partially functional, I haven't generated the meshes for it yet because I'm still not sure if we'll be cutting any weapons/armors.